Download the PHP package craftcms/shopify without Composer

 Product Field

-The plugin provides a Shopify Products field, which uses the familiar relational field UI to allow authors to select Product elements.
+The plugin provides a Shopify Products field, which uses the familiar relational field UI to allow authors to select synchronized Product elements.

 Relationships defined with the Shopify Products field use stable element IDs under the hood.
 When Shopify products are archived or deleted, the corresponding elements will also be updated in Craft, and naturally filtered out of your query results—including those explicitly attached via a Shopify Products field.